bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Test Case: Connect and Flash over WebUSB and use REPL
 '''''''''''''''''''''''''''''''''''''''''''''''''''''
-Carry out this test in Chrome or a chrome-based browser:
+Carry out this test in Chrome or a chrome-based browser.
+Run this test case twice, once with a micro:bit V1 and once with a V2.

 - [ ] Connect to micro:bit and confirm that menu now shows options to "Flash" and "Disconnect".